AbhiN3m0/Evilginx3-Phishlets/README.md

 **Updated Evilginx3 Phishlets**

-I've invested significant time and effort into developing and refining a collection of phishlets for Evilginx3.
-This repository features a wide range of custom phishlets, carefully crafted and regularly updated to align with real-world use cases.
+I've dedicated considerable time and effort to building and fine-tuning a collection of phishlets for Evilginx3.
+This repository offers a diverse set of custom phishlets, thoughtfully designed and consistently updated to reflect real-world scenarios.